-Stocks jump after Federal Reserve makes emergency rate cut
+US stocks get a boost from emergency rate cut from the Fed

 U.S. markets have been hit hard by fear over the virus’ impact.
 Stocks surged on Monday over hopes that central banks will help shield the global economy.
 That followed a broad sell-off last week that erased gains for 2020 and sent indexes into what market watchers call a “correction,” or a fall of 10% or more from a peak.

 Several companies reported earnings as the latest round of quarterly reports nears its end.
-Kohl’s edged higher after it raised its dividend following a surprisingly good fourth quarter.
-Auto parts retailer AutoZone slipped after reporting a surprising drop for a key sales measure.
+Kohl’s edged higher after it raised its dividend following a surprisingly good fourth quarter. uto parts retailer AutoZone slipped after reporting a surprising drop for a key sales measure.

-Medical equipment maker Thermofisher Scientific rose 3.3% after saying it will spend more $10 billion to by Qiagen.